Prospective Families

 Our Montessori curriculum supports each child’s individual learning style within the 3-6 multi-age classroom, which includes kindergarten.
-Our mission is to guide a diverse group of children to become joyful, lifelong learners who respect others and world around them.
+Our mission is to guide a diverse group of children and their families to become joyful and confident lifelong learners who respect themselves, others, and world around them.
 Children remain in the same classroom from one year to the next, building strong relationships with their teachers and classmates.
-Kindergartners participate in daily enrichment opportunities each afternoon while the younger children have nap time.
+Kindergartners participate in daily enrichment opportunities each afternoon while the younger children have rest time.

 What is the Montessori method?